-When Michigan State University-then Michigan Agricultural College-opened its doors in 1857, two years after its establishment, six professors and 60 students were present.
+When Michigan State University - then Agricultural College of the State of Michigan - opened its doors in 1857, two years after its establishment, six professors and 60 students were present.
 Only a few buildings stood in stump-filled clearings, and the library contained fewer than 1,000 volumes; but here was born the first state institution in the nation founded to incorporate science and practice in the education of the farming and industrial classes.
 As similar agricultural colleges were generated by the Morrill Act (1862) in other states, they drew upon the graduates and the educational innovations developed at East Lansing.